Christian Brothers (film): Plot

 Present: Christy goes to the building where Georgekutty has kept Meenakshi as hostage and rescues her.
-After a few hours, the cops learn that Georgekutty was murdered, where they arrest Christy through the assistance of SP Joseph Vadakkan.
-However, Christy escapes from custody and hides in the Home Minister's house, to find the real culprit and prove his innocence in front of Varghese.
+After a few hours, the cops learn that Georgekutty was murdered.
+After George Kutty is found murdered, Christy is arrested as the primary suspect by SP Joseph Vadakkan and City Commissioner Hariharan Thampi.
+During the investigation, Andrews Bandra appears and deceives the officers by posing as Christy's enemy, claiming that a gang-war is ongoing between them.
+He convinces the police that Christy should be released into his custody so he can end the war by killing him.
+Believing his story, the police implement strict security measures while escorting Christy to court.
+During the transfer, Andrews stages a fabricated gang-war attack, creating chaos and the illusion of a confrontation with the police, and uses the situation to cleverly rescue Christy.

 Joseph marries Stella while Christy attends the marriage in secret.
 With Joseph's help, Christy helps Joji and Meenakshi get married.
 Later, Joseph tells Varghese about Christy's innocence in Georgekutty's and Jessy's death.
 They all return home and Christy reconciles with Varghese.

 Soon, Joseph concludes that Joji is Georgekutty's murderer.
 Being questioned by Joseph, Joji reveals the truth.
 After Vinod and his friends burned his passport, he revealed everything to Georgekutty and seeks help from him to convince Meenakshi about the plan her father had made to separate them.
 But Georgekutty plays foul and bargained ransom with Meenakshi.
 Joji arrives at the place and learned this after he saw Georgekutty's conversation with Christy.
 When Joji confronted Georgekutty, he reveals his true face and Christy's innocence.
 Angrily, Joji kills Georgekutty with Christy's gun, as he ruined their family and killed Jessy.
 Christy believed that what he did was right and decided to take the blame to save Joji.
 Varghese overhears the conversation and becomes very emotional.
 At this time, Kumaran Thampi, along with his sons and goons barge into Palamattathu to steal the property deed from Varghese's locker and hurriedly leaves after fatally shooting Varghese.
 During the chaos, Thampi reveals the fate of Kochu Thoma, which is later told to Christy by a terribly wounded Varghese.
 At the hospital, the doctors administer ventilator support to Varghese, as his condition is critical.
 Enraged about Varghese's plight and the murder of his loving uncle, Christy and Joseph goes to take revenge on Kumaran Thampi.
 Meanwhile, a group of goons tries to kidnap Meenakshi and attack Joji.
 Andrews saves them and fights all the goons.
 They later go to help Christy and Joseph and the four of them together kill Kunnel Kumaran Thampi and his sons.